mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Many ZFS builds include a separate, dedicated disk called the [SLOG (separate intent log)](https://www.truenas.com/docs/references/slog/).
 The SLOG [improves write speeds](https://www.servethehome.com/exploring-best-zfs-zil-slog-ssd-intel-optane-nand/) significantly.

 People generally use a high-performance SSD as their SLOG.
 The idea is that writing to an SSD is orders of magnitude faster than writing to multiple spinning disks.
-When an application writes data, ZFS can quickly write it to the fast SSD, tell the application that the write succeeded, then asynchronously move the data from the SSD to the storage pool.
+When an application writes data, ZFS can quickly write it to the SSD, tell the application that the write succeeded, then asynchronously move the data from the SSD to the storage pool.

-I decided against the SLOG disk because I'm limited by ports and drive bays.
+I decided against a SLOG disk because I'm limited by ports and drive bays.
 Adding a SLOG disk meant either forfeiting my only PCI slot or one of my six drive bays.
 I'd rather leave myself room to expand capacity later.

 If I were building a rack-mounted server with 16 drive bays, I definitely would have reserved one for a SLOG disk, but it didn't seem worth it in my build.
 Most of my disk operations on this server will be over the network.
 I suspected that my network would be the dominant bottleneck.

 ## Parts list